 During the construction phase of the Project, it is planned to meet the electricity demand for the activities to be carried out by means of diesel generators until connection to the local electricity grid is completed.
-The amount of diesel required for the construction phase is estimated to be 3,000 liters and electrical energy required for the rest of the construction phase when the connection to electricity grid is completed is estimated as 500,000 kWh.
+The amount of diesel required for the construction phase by the generators is estimated to be 12,500 liters and electrical energy required for the rest of the construction phase when the connection to electricity grid is completed is estimated as 500,000 kWh.